 Visual alarm

-When an alarm has been triggered the critical value will flash yellow together with the violated alarm limit.
+When an alarm has been triggered the critical value will turn yellow together with the violated alarm limit and the critical value flashes.
 An alarm will also be triggered if the sensor is removed from the application site, if the signal remains poor over a long period of time or if the sensor is disconnected from the device, provided that valid measurement data has been recorded beforehand.